 Meals: Breakfast, Chinese Lunch at Local Restaurant

 The Palgor Chorten (1.5 hours): Pelkhor Choede (Kumbum), also named Palcho Monastery, is very different from other monasteries.
 Built as a Tibetan monastery, its structural style is very unique, reputed as the lord of Tibetan stupas.
-In addition, it is famous for the architecture, sculpture, and mural painting art.
+In addition, it is famous for its architecture, sculpture, and mural painting art.
 It lies about 270 kilometers (168 miles) south of Lhasa and 100 (62 miles) east of Shigatse at the foot of Dzong Hill.

 Yomdrok Lake (2 hours): Dotted with a dozen islands and abundant in natural resources, Lake Yamdrok has the highest power station in the world, and is also the largest habitat for water birds in Tibet, attracting countless swans and gulls every summer.